YasmineBB/saucehub/README.md

 * A Mortar and Pestle icon to represent the recipes on the Make Your Sauce page
 * A Chilli icon to represent the Find Your Sauce page

+The chilli icon is also used again on the homepage and recipes page to represent the sites intentions, for example to illustrate the spice level.

 The mobile view of the navigation bar is also responsive, ensuring the site is easily to navigate across all devices.

   ![Nav-bar-mobile-view](assets/screenshots/nav-bar-mobile-view.png)